Nuwa-genomics/Nuwa/README.md

 # Nuwa 🧬🐍
-A Bioinformatics tool for data processing and analysis
+A Bioinformatics web tool built with scanpy for data processing and analysis

 ### \*\*Work in progress!\*\*